jcurl/RJCP.base/configmgr/README.gitrj.md

 features.
 Threading functionality is used in this script to execute git commands in parallel to boost performance, especially on Windows.

+It also serves as an entry point to building the software in the repository, simplifying common commands.
+Its use for building is optional and is indicated by the presence of the `.gitrjbuild` file.

-Documentation is written for the version of the script as of version 1.0-alpha.20201016.1
+Documentation is written for the version of the script as of version 1.0-alpha.20210731.1

 ### 1.1 Requirements

-The script requires installation of Python 3.6.x or later.
+The script requires installation of Python 3.7.x or later.
 Git 2.13 or later should be used.

 From the git shell, add the script to your path, e.g.